eejdoowad/mosi/README.md

 # Limitations

 1. Mosi introduces a little overhead.
-If raw performance is your number one goal, use the stock messaging apis.
+If raw performance is your number one goal, use the stock messaging APIs.
 2. Mosi requires the core be a persistent background page in its current implementation.
 A plan for an event page version is in the works.
 3. Mosi uses a star architecture in which all messages are sent to the background page, which then forwards the message to all subscribed nodes.
 4. Mosi uses es6 features directly with no precompilation because it is designed for Chrome Extensions, and Chrome supports es6.
 You still need an es6 module bundler like Webpack 2.